 FreedomPop is a great option for those who are commuters and take the train every day or are often away from home but still want to get their bang for their buck from their internet.

-FreedomPop plans start at literally free.
+FreedomPop plans start at literally at zero dollars.
 Yes, you heard me right.
-FREE home internet.
+There’s no-cost home internet.
 With this plan, you get 500MBs.
 For any additional data you use, you’ll be charged $0.02 per MB.
 This plan allows access to the 4G network only.

 Yes, you’ll save more money easily with FreedomPop.

-While the free plan doesn't offer you much usage time, the paid plans are pretty reasonably priced, ranging from $4 to $34.
-Here's a breakdown:
+While the plan doesn’t offer you much usage time, the paid plans are pretty reasonably priced, ranging from $4 to $34.
+Here’s a breakdown and prices: